Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

-Continuing in the pursuit of helping as many children get off to the best start possible, GymbaROO has produced a free online video series for parents of babies called the Active Babies Smart Kids series.
-This series, created by Bindy Cummings and Dr Jane Williams, is adapted from our highly acclaimed neuro-developmental BabyROO programs and shows parents exactly what to do to ensure they give their baby the best start and the correct stimulation to lay down the foundations for later learning from birth.
+Continuing in the pursuit of helping as many children get off to the best start possible, GymbaROO-KindyROO has produced an online video series of baby classes for parents of babies called the Active Babies Smart Kids series.
+This series, created by Bindy Cummings and Dr Jane Williams, is adapted from our highly acclaimed neuro-developmental baby programs and shows parents exactly what to do to ensure they give their baby the best start and the correct stimulation to lay down the foundations for later learning from birth.

-The series has been designed to reach parents who are unable to get to a GymbaROO centre and also to provide information and home activities for those who already attend our BabyROO classes to share with partners and carers.
+The series has been designed to reach parents who are unable to get to a GymbaROO-KindyROO centre and also to provide information and home activities for those who already attend our GymbaROO-KindyROO classes, to share with partners and carers.

 The Active Babies Smart Kids series comes highly recommended by paediatricians, doctors, early childhood experts and the Maternal Child and Family Health Nurses Association of Australia.
 It is being called: ‘The essential guide for parents’.